 The wolf shall dwell with the lamb, and the leopard shall lie down with the young goat, and the calf and the lion and the fattened calf together; and a little child shall lead them.

-The cow and the bear shall graze; their young shall lie down together; and the lion shall eat straw like the ox.10
+The cow and the bear shall graze; their young shall lie down together; and the lion shall eat straw like the ox.

 The question is: why wouldn't a loving, all-powerful god have created such a world in the first place?
 The free will defense doesn't provide any answer to this question.
-It only gives a good reason for why god would allow moral evil, but does not provide any answer to why god allows natural evil.11
+It only gives a good reason for why god would allow moral evil, but does not provide any answer to why god allows natural evil.

 - 1. True or false: If we reject the idea that god is omnipotent then there is no logical problem of evil. - 2.
-True or false: The logical problem of evil is that there are three statements that it seems a theist must believe but that those statements are mutually inconsistent. - 3.
-True or false: By "evil" what is meant is unnecessary suffering.
+True or false: The logical problem of evil is that there are three statements that it seems a theist must believe but that those statements are mutually inconsistent.